GaiaNet-AI/docs/docs/node-guide/troubleshooting.md

 ln -s /usr/local/lib/python3.10/dist-packages/nvidia/cublas/lib/libcublasLt.so.12 /usr/lib/libcublasLt.so.12
 ```

-## Fail to recover from collection snapshot on Windows WSL
+## Failed to recover from collection snapshot on Windows WSL

 On Windows WSL, you could see this error while running `gaianet init`.